Non-profit

 Adam Hoyer

-Adam Hoyer is the organizing director for Protect Our Care and has also previously worked for Brad Woodhouse as national field director for Americans United for Change.
-Hoyer has worked as director of field campaigns for Smoot Tewes Group (STG), a Democratic Party consultancy headquartered in Washington, D.C.4 Previously Hoyer was a regional field director for Obama during the 2008 presidential election and later worked in both the U.S. Department of Commerce as well as a confidential assistant in the Obama White House.16
+Adam Hoyer is the national organizing director for Protect Our Care and has also previously worked for Brad Woodhouse as national field director for Americans United for Change.
+Hoyer has worked as director of field campaigns for Smoot Tewes Group (STG), a Democratic Party-affiliated consultancy headquartered in Washington, D.C.
+4 Previously, Hoyer was a regional field director for the Obama 2008 presidential campaign and later worked in both the U.S. Department of Commerce as well as an assistant in the Obama White House.14

 References